 You will be called on to make many decisions in your life.
 Some will be personal, like what to major in, or whether or not to get married.
-Other times, you will be making decisions on behalf of others at work or for a volunteer organization.
-Occasionally, you will be asked for your opinion or experience for decisions others are making.
+Other times, you will be making decisions on

 To be effective in all of these circumstances, it is helpful to understand some principles about decision making.